Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_05_01_Serverless_WindowsOnAWS_Logging/Chapter_05_03_logging.md

 [**CloudTrail**](https://aws.amazon.com/cloudtrail/?nc2=type_a) - logs all `API calls`(SDK, CLI) between various `AWS services`

+https://aws.amazon.com/cloudtrail/features/ "CloudTrail records user activity and API calls across AWS services as events.
+CloudTrail events help you answer the questions of "who did what, where, and when?""

 **Questions that CloudTrail can answer:**
 _Who create this bucket?_ - detect developer mis-configuration
 _Who spun up that expensive EC2 instance?_ - Detect malicious actors